-In this Prospectus, unless otherwise specified or the context otherwise requires, all references to "Hong Kong" are to the Hong Kong Special Administrative Region of the People's Republic of China, all references to the "PRC" and "China" are to the People's Republic of China, excluding Taiwan, Hong Kong and Macau, all references to "QR", "Qatari riyals" and "riyals" are to the lawful currency for the time being of Qatar, all references to "dollars", "U.S. dollars", "S", "USD" and "U.S.\$" are to the lawful currency for the time being of the United States of America, all references to "EUR", "euro" or "€" are to the single currency introduced at the start of the third stage of the European Economic and Monetary Union pursuant to the Treaty on the functioning of the European Community, as amended from time to time, all references to "GBP", "sterling" and "£" are to the lawful currency for the time being of the United Kingdom, all references to "JPY" are to the lawful currency for the time being of Hong Kong, all references to "CHF" are to the lawful currency for the time being of Switzerland, all references to "CNY", "RMB" and "Renminbi" are to the lawful currency for the time being of the People's Republic of China and all references to "AUD" and "Australian dollar" are to the lawful currency for the time being of Australia.
+In this Prospectus, unless otherwise specified or the context otherwise requires, all references to "Hong Kong" are to the Hong Kong Special Administrative Region of the People's Republic of China, all references to the "PRC" and "China" are to the People's Republic of China, excluding Taiwan, Hong Kong and Macau, all references to "QR", "Qatari riyals" and "riyals" are to the lawful currency for the time being of Qatar, all references to "dollars", "U.S. dollars", "\$", "USD" and "U.S.\$" are to the lawful currency for the time being of the United States of America, all references to "EUR", "euro" or "€" are to the single currency introduced at the start of the third stage of the European Economic and Monetary Union pursuant to the Treaty on the functioning of the European Community, as amended from time to time, all references to "GBP", "sterling" and "£" are to the lawful currency for the time being of the United Kingdom, all references to "JPY" are to the lawful currency for the time being of Japan, all references to "HKD" are to the lawful currency for the time being of Hong Kong, all references to "CHF" are to the lawful currency for the time being of Switzerland, all references to "CNY", "RMB" and "Renminbi" are to the lawful currency for the time being of the People's Republic of China and all references to "AUD" and "Australian dollar" are to the lawful currency for the time being of Australia.
 Translations of amounts from riyals to U.S. dollars in this Prospectus are solely for the convenience of the reader.
-The riyal currently is, and since 1981 has been, pegged to the U.S. dollar at a fixed exchange rate of 3.64 riyals per U.S. dollar and, accordingly, translations of amounts from riyals to U.S. dollars have been made at this exchange rate for all periods presented in this Prospectus.
+The rival currently is, and since 1981 has been, pegged to the U.S. dollar at a fixed exchange rate of 3.64 riyals per U.S. dollar and, accordingly, translations of amounts from riyals to U.S. dollars have been made at this exchange rate for all periods presented in this Prospectus.

-Save as set out in Note 3(ab) and Note 40 of the 2023 Financial Statements, the comparative financial information as at and for the financial year ended 31 December 2022 contained in the 2023 Financial Statements does not restate or reclassify any of the financial information as at and for the financial year ended 31 December 2022 contained in the 2022 Financial Statements.
+Save as set out in Note 3(ab) and Note 40 of the 2024 Financial Statements, the comparative financial information as at and for the financial year ended 31 December 2023 contained in the 2024 Financial Statements does not restate or reclassify any of the financial information as at and for the financial year ended 31 December 2023 contained in the 2023 Financial Statements.